Permafrost/Tundra/SERVICES.md

 ### tundra.pipeline:log

-Writes the current pipeline to the server log as a minified [JSON] string, prefixed with the invoking user and call stack.
+Writes the current pipeline to the server log as a minified [JSON] string, prefixed with the invoking user, call stack, and message.

 #### Inputs:

+* `$log.message` is an optional message to be written to the server log.
-* `$level` is the logging level used when writing the pipeline contents to the server log.
+* `$log.level` is an optional logging level used when writing the pipeline to the server log.

 ---